 |Nikon D610||Full Frame||24.2||6016||4016||1080/30p||25.1||14.4||2925||94|

 |Sony A7 III||Full Frame||24.0||6000||4000||4K/30p||25.0||14.7||3730||96|

 |Sony A7R II||Full Frame||42.2||7952||5304||4K/30p||26.0||13.9||3434||98|

 |Sony RX1R||Full Frame||24.0||6000||4000||1080/60p||25.0||13.6||2537||91|

 Many modern cameras cannot only take still pictures, but also record videos.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, and both provide the same movie specifications (1080/60p).

 Apart from body and sensor, cameras can and do differ across a range of features.
 The A7 and the A7 II are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
 Moreover, their viewfinders offer an identical resolution of 2400k dots.
 The table below summarizes some of the other core capabilities of the Sony A7 and Sony A7 II in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the A7 II and the A7 is in-body image stabilization (IBIS).
-The A7 II reduces the risk of handshake-induced blur with all attached lenses, while the A7 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The A7 II reduces the risk of handshake-induced blur with all attached lenses, while the A7 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 Concerning the storage of imaging data, both the A7 and the A7 II write their files to SDXC or Memory Stick PRO Duo cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.